AdamAdas22/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+osTicket is an open-source help desk ticketing system that allows organizations to manage customer inquiries efficiently.
+In this guide, we will walk through the installation process step by step, setting up osTicket on a Windows environment using IIS, MySQL, and PHP.

+By the end of this tutorial, you will have a fully functional osTicket system ready for use.
+Let's get started!.<br />

 <h2>Environments and Technologies Used</h2>